Skip to main content

 Xvfb :99 &

-Second, set the X11 address in an environment variable
+Second, set the X11 address in a system environment variable

 export DISPLAY=:99